 WiFi Proximity Marketing

 WiFi proximity marketing is integrated with in-store marketing to provide guests with personalized, customer-activated content based on their proximity.
 See, allowing a free WiFi connection for the visitors of your store is actually granting you a valuable asset: consumer data.
-When a customer wants to log in to your WiFi network, ask them to provide their email first so you can reach out to them later and send personalized offers.
+When a customer wants to log in to your WiFi network, ask them to provide their email first so you can reach out to them later and send personalized marketing messages.

 Thus, in-store WiFi proximity marketing lets you tap into data seamlessly, across your business to establish a well-targeted marketing audience.
 Afterward, you can create in-store specific campaigns by leveraging the user-provided data.